Alain91530/restaurant-review/README.md

 ## Restaurant review: Stage 1

-The project is simple application providing a map area of New York withe similated database of restaurants (a json file) where data are stored and accessed asynchroneously.
+The project is an application providing a map area of New York with a simulated database of restaurants (a json file) where data are stored and accessed asynchroneously.
 Under the map known restaurants are briefly presented with a view more button.
 A click on this button loads a new page showing the restaurant's details and a list of review of the restaurants.

 ### Specification